Canon 1200D vs Sony A7 II

 Feature comparison: Canon 1200D vs Sony A7 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7 II offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7 II has a higher magnification (0.71x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Sony A7 II along with similar information for a selection of comparators.

 |Canon 1200D»||optical||n||3.0||460||fixed||n||4000||3.0||Y||n||Canon 1200D|